-Here is a brief plot summary of Troilus & Cressida:
+Here is a brief Troilus & Cressida summary:

 The Greek king, Agamemnon, and his brother Menelaus, together with their counsellors, Ulysses and the aged Nestor, are camped outside the Trojan walls.
 The problem is that the great military hero, Achilles, is sulking in his tent, refusing to fight, and talking only to his friend, Patroclus.